The Elements of Style: Content

 Strunk Jr. no longer has a comma in his name in the 1979 and later editions, due to the modernized style recommendation about punctuating such names.

 The fourth edition of The Elements of Style (1999) omits Strunk's advice about masculine pronouns: "unless the antecedent is or must be feminine".
 In its place, the book reads, "many writers find the use of the generic he or his to rename indefinite antecedents limiting or offensive."
 The re-titled entry "They.
 He or She", in Chapter IV: Misused Words and Expressions, advises the writer to avoid an "unintentional emphasis on the masculine".

 Components new to the fourth edition include a foreword by essayist and E. B. White stepson Roger Angell, a glossary, and an index.
 Five years later, the fourth edition text was re-published as The Elements of Style Illustrated (2005), with illustrations by the designer Maira Kalman.

 Reception

-The Elements of Style was listed as one of the 100 best and most influential non-fiction books written in English since 1923 by Time in its 2011 list.
-Upon its release, Charles Poor, writing for The New York Times, called it "a splendid trophy for all who are interested in reading and writing."
+Reviewing the expanded edition of Strunk & White, writer Dorothy Parker suggested: